The gods of this particular work may be greater

 - A Love Goddess (or Love God, but the former is more common, when it isn't a Gender Bender or of Ambiguous Gender).
 If portrayed positively, may be The Chick among the gods and the embodiment of The Power of Love.
 If portrayed negatively, may represent Lust and be the Dark Chick and The Corrupter.

 - A Cool God, that is, cool to hang around with.
 Generally has less flashy powers than the other divinities, or at least a more down to earth attitude.
 May be the only one of them treating mortals seriously.
-Likely to be a Cool Old Guy or The Stoner if male, a Cool Old Lady or Apron Matron if female.
+Likely to be a Cool Old Guy, a Sentimental Drunk, or The Stoner if male, a Cool Old Lady or Apron Matron if female.
 Dionysos is a common model.

 - A God of Death.
 Can have the function to go to search for the dead (as The Grim Reaper), leading them to the afterlife (as a Psychopomp, judging them, or ruling the setting version of the afterlife if it is distinct from Heaven and Hell.
 If it's only the latter, expect this god to have underlings to do the former.
 Death being such a fearsome thing, and the popular imagery of this ''other'' ruler of the underwold, it is no wonder than this god may likely be portrayed as evil (see Everybody Hates Hades), or at least not a very fun guy.
 But subversions exist, portraying the personification of death as a good or at least neutral figure (see Don't Fear the Reaper), or giving it some Perky Goth tendencies.